clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/4-exercise-configure-ddos-protection-virtual-network-using-azure-portal.md

-# Exercise: Configure DDoS Protection on a virtual network using the Azure portal

 Being responsible for Contoso's Network Security team, you are going to run a mock DDoS attack on the virtual network.
 The following steps walk you through creating a virtual network, configuring DDoS Protection, and creating an attack which you can observe and monitor with the help of telemetry and metrics.